cosimameyer/cosimameyer.com/content/post/2025-02-14-setting-up-a-gallery-with-hugo/index.md

 {{< detail-tag "Alternative text" >}} Screenshot of the Illustrations Gallery website showing a preview on "Amazing Women in Tech".
 It shows hexagon tiles with small portraits of different amazing women in tech.{{< /detail-tag >}}

 I couldn't set it up as a separate theme in my site, so I took a different approach and registered a subdomain for my site (`gallery.cosimameyer.com`) where I publish the theme separately as a standalone.
-If you're looking for an alternative approach, here's what I did.
+If you're looking for an alternative approach, here's how I did it.

 ### Set up GitHub Repository